Your home baking business organized.

 of users use their software everyday

-The survey revealed a wide range of behaviors and preferences around managing daily tasks of a food business.
 From my survey data, I was able to identify behaviors, preferences and goals that funneled into two identifiable groups, new bakers and experienced bakers.
+The survey also revealed a pattern of lack of digital resources and features as well as lack of time being the most prevalent.

 Touted as accounting and organization software or home bakers.